-- (a) a natural person who is a dual citizen of Canada and the Republic of Serbia shall be deemed to be exclusively a national of the Party of his or her dominant and effective nationality; and - (b) a natural person who is a citizen of one Party and a permanent resident of the other Party shall be deemed to be exclusively a national of the Party of his or her citizenship;
+- 3. a natural person who is a citizen of Canada and a national of Côte d'Ivoire shall be deemed to be exclusively a national of the Party of his or her dominant and effective nationality; and - 4. a natural person who has the citizenship or nationality of one Party and a permanent resident of the other Party shall be deemed to be exclusively a national of the Party of his or her citizenship or nationality;